Listing, filtering and grouping todos

 Then you can list your todos with notes by using

-ultralist list notes or
+ultralist list --notes

 The above will add a note to the task with an id of

 When you edit a note, you replace all of the contents of the note.

 Use the following syntax:

 ➜ ultralist e n 1 0 here is the updated note content.
 Note edited.